 Castaneda is a member of the CSUSB Honors Program, the National Society of Collegiate Scholars of CSUSB, and the university’s Educational Opportunity Program (EOP).
 She also participated in 2019’s National Model United Nations program in New York City, where the CSUSB team represented the country of Mexico.

 After graduating from CSUSB, Castaneda plans on applying for the Charles B. Rangel International Affairs Fellowship, a U.S. Department of State program that prepares young people for careers in international service.
 She also intends to earn her master’s in national security studies.

 “During this time, I also plan to study Korean as a fourth language and work as an English Language Teacher (ELT) in South Korea during the summer,” she said.
 “In the future, I hope to serve as a foreign service officer abroad for the U.S. Department of State.”

 About the Panetta Institute for Public Policy internship program

 Founded in 1997 by Leon Panetta, who served U.S. Secretary of Defense and U.S. Congressman among other posts, and his wife, Sylvia, the Panetta Institute serves the entire California State University system plus several other schools.
 Under the direction of the Panettas, the Institute provides a variety of study opportunities in government, politics and public policy, and sponsors a range of other programs.

 The internships’ goal is for students to learn about policy, practice and procedures of the United States Congress.
-This year marks the 21st year of the celebrated program, recognized as one of the leading internship courses in the nation.
+This program is recognized as one of the leading internship courses in the nation.

 Panetta interns must be junior or senior status during their internship, not yet applied for graduation, have demonstrated commitment to the community and public service, and exhibited superior academic achievement and leadership.